jenkinsci/cloudtest-plugin/README.md

 Wakes up one or more attached iOS devices, and opens Mobile Safari to the most recently-viewed page (e.g. TouchTest Agent).
 This can optionally be used at the beginning of a build, to "prep" the devices for testing.  _NOTE: there is no Android version of this build step, because the Android SDK already provides this functionality._

 ##### Reboot iOS Device
 Reboots one or more attached iOS devices.
-This can optionally be used at the end of a build, to "reset" for the next one.  _NOTE: there is no Android version of this build step, because the Android SDK already provides this functionality._
+This can optionally be used at the end of a build, to "reset" for the next one.  _NOTE: there is no Android version of this build step, because the Android SDK already provides this functionality ("adb reboot")._